 - If you do not configure an SMTP server for LabKey Server to use to send system emails, you can still add users to the site, but they won't receive an email from the system.
 You'll see an error indicating that the email could not be sent that includes a link to an HTML version of the email that the system attempted to send.
 You can copy and send this text to the user directly if you would like them to be able to log into the system.

-- If you are running on Windows XP or a later version of Windows and you don't have a mail server available, you can configure the SMTP service.
+- If you are running on Windows and you don't have a mail server available, you can configure the SMTP service.
 This service is included with Internet Information Server to act as your local SMTP server.
 Follow these steps:

 - From the Start menu, navigate to Control Panel | Add or Remove Programs, and click the Add/Remove Windows Components button on the left toolbar.